-Day Two: Lightly "scuff-sand" the neck and body with 320-grit Fre-Cut® paper to knock off the high spots in the finish (on flat areas, be sure to use a backing pad on the sandpaper).
+Day Two: Lightly "scuff-sand" the neck and body with 320grit Fre-Cut[®] paper to knock off the high spots in the finish (on flat areas, be sure to use a backing pad on the sandpaper).
 Sand just enough to "open" the finish; don't try to sand out every shiny spot or sunken area in the lacquer.
 Clean off all the sanding residue.
 Now spray the neck and body with three uniform coats of clear lacquer, one hour between coats.
 You now have SIX coats.
-Let the guitar dry overnight.
+Let the guitar dry overnight. and body.
+This is a coat that's not so heavy as to cause runs.
+The washcoat seals the stain or the natural color in the wood, and keeps the upcoming coat of paste filler from producing a smudged look.
+Sealed in this fashion, only the open pores of the wood accept the filler.
+Let the neck and body dry overnight.